MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/security-check.md

     failureStateExpirationSec = getIntProperty("failureStateExpirationSec", properties, 0);
 }
 ```
+The properties defined by `CredentialsValidationSecurityCheckConfig` are:
+- `maxAttempts`: How many attempts are allowed before reaching a *failure*.
+- `attemptingStateExpirationSec`: Interval in seconds during which the client should provide valid credentials, and attempts are counted.
+- `successStateExpirationSec`: Interval in seconds during which the successful login holds.
+- `failureStateExpirationSec`: Interval in seconds during which the client is blocked after reaching `maxAttempts`.

 Note that the default for `failureStateExpirationSec` is set to `0`, which means if the client sends invalid credentials, it can try again "after 0 seconds".
 This means that by default the "attempts" feature is disabled.

 ## Sample application
 To see a sample using this security check, review the below tutorials:
 Select a platform:

 * [Implementing the challenge handler in Cordova applications](../cordova)